susu9/ref/README.md

 # ref - a shell command log management tool

 ## Introdution
+1.ref can reduce the suffering of switching mouse and keyboard in a series of shell command operation
-* ref can keep the output logs of your commands
-* ref can get tokens from a log and execute a command refer to the tokens
+> ref can keep the output logs of your commands and get tokens from it then execute a command refer to the tokens.

+2.ref can save lengthy command and re-execute it easily
+> it is very helpful when you need to support various project with numerous build commands.

+3.ref is very simple to use and help you organize cluttered logs
+> you can get the history of executed commands and relevant logs simply.

 ## Compile and Install
 ```shell